Right Drug, Right Patient, Right Time

 How Multi-Time Grantee Christina Curtis, Ph.D., Continues to Develop Advancements in Breast Cancer Research

-At 15 years old, Christina Curtis, Ph.D., decided what career to pursue – cancer research.
+At 15 years old, Christina Curtis, Ph.D., decided what career to pursue – cancer research, particularly focusing on breast cancer.

 “I was really motivated by a family history of cancer, having lost my grandfather and other relatives as I was learning about the secrets of biology,” Dr. Curtis said.
 “It became apparent to me that we didn’t know quite as much as I thought we would at that point in time.”

-Through that decision, and an impactful Women in Science program in high school, Dr. Curtis sought a Ph.D. in the field.
-Although that has evolved more over time, she’s been dedicated to cancer research ever since.
+This pivotal moment, combined with an impactful Women in Science program in high school, set her on the path towards a Ph.D. in the field.
+Although her journey has evolved over time, Dr. Curtis has remained dedicated to breast cancer research ever since.

-Now Dr. Curtis is a Professor of Medicine (Oncology), Genetics and Biomedical Data Science and an Endowed Scholar at Stanford University.
+Now, Dr. Curtis is a Professor of Medicine (Oncology), Genetics and Biomedical Data Science and an Endowed Scholar at Stanford University.
 She also serves as the Director of Artificial Intelligence and Cancer Genomics and of Breast Cancer Translational Research.
-Her research focuses on understanding cancer progression and response to therapy, with a focus on breast cancer, and she’s received multiple awards for her research.
+Her research primarily focuses on understanding breast cancer progression and response to therapy.
+Over the years, she has garnered multiple awards for her groundbreaking contributions to breast cancer research.

 Today, Dr. Curtis is focused on how to optimize immunotherapies and targeted therapies in breast cancer.
-They’ve accumulated a wealth of knowledge through machine learning and artificial intelligence, more than we have ever had before.
-Research is now using that knowledge to anticipate what is the right treatment option for the right patient at the right time.
+A wealth of knowledge has been accumulated through machine learning and artificial intelligence, more than we have ever had before.
+Breast cancer research is now using that knowledge to anticipate what is the right treatment option for the right patient at the right time.

 “We’re at a place in time where we have the opportunity to personalize those therapies,” Dr. Curtis said.
 “By that I mean delivering the right drug to the right patient at the right time, maximizing the efficacy of those agents and minimizing their toxicity but to do this we need to develop better biomarkers.”